NouriHuseynov/LiDAR_A1M8/README.md

   Okay… So, what’s your project ?

 Well, it’s no more or no less than a C-code I developed to communicate with LiDAR.
-Available on my github: (lien vers mon repo github)
 Inside, you will find the various commands to communicate with the LiDAR and documents useful for understanding the code.
 I specify that all lines of code are commented to allow you an easy and quick understanding of the operation of LiDAR.

   I see… But do you know that SLAMTEC has github with C++ code that does what you did….
 So what’s the point of your project ?